fvaleri/strimzi-debugging/sessions/006/README.md

 Even if not all pods are failed, we still need to increase the volume size of all brokers because the storage configuration is shared.
 This procedure works offline because copying data while they are being modified can cause tricky problems, especially if transactions are enabled.

+> [!WARNING]
-**Before deleting the Kafka cluster, make sure that delete claim storage configuration is set to false in Kafka resource.**
+> Before deleting the Kafka cluster, make sure that delete claim storage configuration is set to false in Kafka resource.

 ```sh
 $ [[ $(kubectl get knp broker -o yaml | yq .spec.storage.deleteClaim) == "false" ]] \